 - Your passport

 - Copy of the page of your current passport with your personal data

 - Copy of your current tourist permit stamp

-If you don’t prepare copies beforehand, there is a small shop near the Migracion Colombia office in Medellín that can make copies for about 200 pesos each.
+If you didn’t prepare copies beforehand, there is a small shop near the Migracion Colombia office in Medellín that can make copies for about 500 pesos each.

-When you arrive at Migracion Colombia, present yourself at the counter where someone will verify you have the proper documentation to extend your tourist visa.
-And if so, give you an application form to fill out and a number for the queue.
+When you arrived at Migracion Colombia, you presented yourself at the counter with your appointment information, where someone will verify you have the proper documentation to extend your tourist visa.
+And if so, you will be told to sit and wait to be called by name by an immigration official.

-You will need to pay for the tourist permit extension at Migracion Colombia with a credit or debit card.
+You needed to pay for the tourist permit extension at Migracion Colombia with a credit or debit card.
 American Express and Diners Club are not accepted.
 Only Visa or MasterCard are accepted.
-The current cost for a tourist permit extension is currently 92,000 pesos or free if from a Schengen country in Europe.
+The cost for extending a tourist visa increased to 110,900 pesos in 2023 or this is free if a citizen from a Schengen country in Europe.